min2ha/ukwa-site/content/target/58844/index.en.md

   "subject": null
 }

-# Daily Mail: Tech CEO who PRAISED an employee for taking two mental health days earns viral fame, as he is hailed as an inspiration by stunned internet users

 News article about a tweet that went viral after an employee took two mental health days off work